mwhapples/BrailleBlaster-NG-docs/manual.md

 does not work correctly when you select your specific embosser model, then try the generic text embossing support.
 Go to Settings \> Embosser settings, select your embosser configuration and press the edit button.
-In your embosser configuration in BrailleBlaster select "Generic" for the manufacturer and "Text only" for model.
+In your embosser configuration in BrailleBlaster select “Generic” for the manufacturer and “Text only” for model.

-When changing to generic text embosser support, it is important you correctly configure your embosser's internal settings for the paper size and margins for the document you want to emboss.
-This will be done by using software provided by your embosser's manufacturer or by using the buttons on the embosser itself.
-For details on how to alter your embosser's internal settings, please refer to the user guide for your embosser.
+When changing to generic text embosser support, it is important you correctly configure your embosser’s internal settings for the paper size and margins for the document you want to emboss.
+This will be done by using software provided by your embosser’s manufacturer or by using the buttons on the embosser itself.
+For details on how to alter your embosser’s internal settings, please refer to the user guide for your embosser.

 ### Tweak Advanced Embosser Options

-If generic text embosser support has not resolved your embossing issue, then it is possible to adjust how generic text embossing support works\
+If generic text embosser support has not resolved your embossing issue, then it is possible to adjust how generic text embossing support works
 by altering the advanced embosser options.
 The values to be used depends upon the embosser being used, below is some information about the different options and some recommended values for some embosser models.